42Crunch/resources/README.md

 ## Deployment Steps

-> Our deployment uses a specific namespace (**42crunch**), so that you can deploy the artifacts in an existing Kubernetes cluster without overlapping with other artifacts.
+> This deployment uses a specific namespace (**42crunch**), so that you can deploy the artifacts in an existing Kubernetes cluster without overlapping with other artifacts.
 If you want to change this name, edit the `etc/env file` before running the script.

 1. Log in onto the 42Crunch platform at https://42crunch.platform.com